yclas/documentation/how-to-migrate-osclass-to-yclas.md

 Find [here]({{ site.baseurl }}) more guides about Yclas.

-If you are not using Yclas yet, you can get now started from [a small fee of 3.49$ a month](https://yclas.com/self-hosted.html)
+If you are not using Yclas yet, you can get now a started from [a small fee of 3.49$ a month](https://yclas.com/self-hosted.html)